jakobkuemmerle/Shopping-Store-Price-Elasticity-Model/README.md

 # 2024-MLDS400-Group10

 ## Weekly Update
-### 1. Week
+### ~ October 13
 1. Load the data
-- Loading each of the datasets and checking if there are any issues or loading errors:
+- Loading each of the datasets in jupyter notebook and checking if there are any issues or loading errors:
-- dealing with importing issues due to inconsistent datastructure During Exploration of Dataset "skuinfo" we found that about 8000 rows of the data have ambiguous data formats.
+- dealing with importing issues due to inconsistent data structure During Exploration of Dataset "skuinfo" we found that about 8000 rows of the data have ambiguous data formats.
     Analysis resulted in the conclusion, that these rows have an addiinal comma seperated delimiter in column 10 and         therefore don't match the structure of the other rows.
 The commas that appears in between could be representing period instead of a comma.
     In order to explore the data we fixed that incosistency by subsetting the 8000 rows, merging together the values of      the ambiguous columns and concetanating it with the rest of the dataset.